The following guest post on improving revenue cycle management in healthcare was submitted by Yeshwanth HV.

 Look Ahead to Regulatory Changes

 Rules governing healthcare are in a constant state of motion.
-For instance consider the last five years.
-First it was the Affordable Care Act (ACA), then ICD-10 implementation and now it is a possible repeal of ACA.
-In such an every-changing environment, it is always beneficial to make it a regular practice to stay aware of new statutes, guidelines and codes that might come your way, and be prepared with effective counters to avoid revenue cycle disruptions arising due to these changes.
+For instance, consider the last five years.
+First, it was the Affordable Care Act (ACA), then ICD-10 implementation and now it is a possible repeal of ACA.
+In such an ever-changing environment, it is always beneficial to make it a regular practice to stay aware of new statutes, guidelines, and codes that might come your way, and be prepared with effective counters to avoid revenue cycle disruptions arising due to these changes.

 Pay Attention to Self-Pay Balances

-Make Sure Your Current RCM Practice Meets You Needs
+Make Sure Your Current RCM Practice Meets Your Needs

 Navigating through the chores of today’s healthcare landscape is not easy.
 To be successful in such an environment, healthcare practices should be prepared to undertake a transformational RCM approach that focuses on improving the function as well as the flow of each moving part.